SocialGouv/code-du-travail-numerique/README-dev.md

 #### Backend

-To run the NodeJS API, you need an Elasticsearch instance and a [python-nlp](./packages/code-du-travail-nlp) instance.
+To run the NodeJS API, you need an Elasticsearch instance.

 The provided [docker-compose.yml](./docker-compose.yml) provide all the environment.

-We recommend to use the `docker-compose.override.dev.yml` config for local development.
+We recommend using the `docker-compose.override.dev.yml` config for local development.
 Copy/paste and rename the `docker-compose.override.dev.yml` to `docker-compose.override.yml`
 (more information on the [docker-compose documentation](https://docs.docker.com/compose/extends/#multiple-compose-files)).